NikharAsthana/PERN-ECommerce-Website/flow.md

 - setup auth with clerk
     install clerk dep for frontend :
         npm install @clerk/react
-    create env variables for the frontend
-    follow clerk docs to integrate clerk to the frontend: https://clerk.com/docs/react/getting-started/quickstart
+    create env variables for the frontend (in the frontend folder) follow clerk docs to integrate clerk to the frontend: https://clerk.com/docs/react/getting-started/quickstart
 - new sign ups with clerk wont automatically show up on neon db.
 Need to set up a webhook {automated msg thats sent when something happens ie: a user being created}